 Contacting a Rear-End Accident Attorney in Springfield, Mo.

 If you or a loved one has suffered in a rear-end accident, the team at Douglas, Haun & Heidemann, PC can help.
-We have seen the burdens a serious accident can have on a family.
+Our Springfield car accident lawyers have seen the burdens a serious accident can have on a family.
 While we can never undo the damage, we can help you hold the responsible parties accountable.
 Liability in rear-end cases is not always straightforward, and our attorneys are committed to presenting the real facts of a case.

 For more information about how we can help you obtain justice, please contact our Springfield office today.